ham-zax/hashcats.fun/NATIVE-MINING-PLAN.md

 1. Recover its original job and recompute its hash on CPU.
 2. Check previous work, anchor lifetime, sender target and entry price against sufficiently fresh state.
 Reject if the price exceeds the configured maximum.
 3. Construct `mine(foundNonce, originalAnchorBlock)` from the original miner address, with the required ETH value.
-4. Initially simulate as the site does, then sign and broadcast promptly.
+4. Initially simulate through a fresh gas-estimation execution of the fully specified call, then sign and broadcast promptly.
+The native wallet workflow uses that execution check without an additional redundant `eth_call`.
 Simulation reduces avoidable failures but is not a reservation; another mint can still win first.
 Measure its latency before considering removal from a later production path.
 5. Track the transaction hash, receipt status and mint event.
 A returned transaction hash is not proof of success.

 The saved site client reads price, simulates, estimates gas, asks its wallet to send, and waits for the receipt.
 Native operation can reduce avoidable setup and human delay, but gas premiums do not establish guaranteed next-block ordering on this sequencer.
 The one-cat-per-block claim also does not imply exactly one cat every block.